Athletics at the 2008 Summer Olympics – Men's high jump

 The men's high jump at the 2008 Olympic Games took place on 17–19 August at the Beijing Olympic Stadium.
 Forty athletes from 28 nations competed.
 The event was won by Andrey Silnov of Russia, the nation's second victory (after 2000) in the men's high jump.
 Germaine Mason's silver was Great Britain's first medal in the event since 1996, and matched the nation's best-ever result.
 Silnov's countryman Yaroslav Rybakov won bronze, marking the first time since 1988 that a nation had two medalists in the men's high jump in the same Games.
 Reigning world champion Donald Thomas, who cleared 2.32 metres at Osaka 2007, finished in twenty-first place and failed to advance into the final round.
 For the first time (other than the boycotted 1980 Games), no American made the final.

+In June 2019, Silnov faced doping charges.
+His doping ban was confirmed by the Court of Arbitration for Sport on 7 April 2021 when he was banned for four years with all of his results from 8 July 2013 disqualified.
+In 2023, Silnov was seen awarding athletes at a Russian domestic competition for which the World Anti-Doping Agency extended his ban for a further year.

 Background

 This was the 26th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 2004 Games were gold medalist (and 2000 fourth-place finisher) Stefan Holm of Sweden, bronze medalist Jaroslav Bába of the Czech Republic, sixth-place finisher Yaroslav Rybakov and ninth-place finisher Vyacheslav Voronin of Russia (the latter of whom had also been a finalist in 2000), tenth-place finisher Dragutin Topić of Serbia (now in his fifth Games under his fourth flag: Independent Olympic Participant in 1992, Yugoslavia in 1996 and 2000, Serbia and Montenegro in 2004), and twelfth-place finisher Alessandro Talotti of Italy.

 Antigua and Barbuda, Botswana, Mexico, Serbia, and Slovakia each made their debut in the event.
 The United States made its 25th appearance, most of any nation, having missed only the boycotted 1980 Games.